fejlek/Nine-Circles-Statistics/1 First Circle - Linear Regression/First_circle_linear_regression_3.md

 <img src="First_circle_linear_regression_3_files/figure-GFM/unnamed-chunk-11-1.png" style="display: block; margin: auto;" />

-<br/> We see that residuals do not have a normal distribution.
-Thus,
-instead of a parametric bootstrap, we can consider a semi-parametric
-bootstrap: a residual (cluster) bootstrap, which, instead of generating new individual (so-called idiosyncratic) errors from the assumed distribution, resamples observed residuals by clusters.
-Notice that this approach assumes that each cluster’s distributions of individual errors are identical. <br/>
+We see that residuals do not have a normal distribution.
+Thus, instead of a parametric bootstrap, we can consider a semi-parametric bootstrap: a residual (cluster) bootstrap (Cameron and Trivedi 2005), which, rather than generating new individual (so-called idiosyncratic) errors from the assumed distribution, resamples the observed residuals.
+Notice that this approach assumes that distributions of individual errors are identical for each cluster. <br/>

 ``` r
 ## Residual cluster bootstrap